arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

     print("It's a ", label, "!")
 ```

 This code will print a message saying e.g. "It's a orange!" in case the confidence is above 90%.
-In the following screenshot you can see that the orange was detected with a confidence level of 0.99 which corresponds to 99%.
+In the following screenshot, you can see that the orange was detected with a confidence level of 0.99 which corresponds to 99%.

 ![In this example the apple is detected with a 100% certainty](assets/edge_impulse_classification.png)